-A defining aspect of all 'profit with purpose' businesses in this space, our paper suggested, is that they have been able to 'lock in' their social or environmental mission.
+A defining aspect of all 'profit with purpose' the B Lab test). businesses in this space, our paper suggested, is that they have been able to 'lock in' their social or environmental mission.
 This is not an asset-lock, of the kind that charities and many social enterprises have.
 Instead, these companies will typically have: